 Students will be eligible to register in the thesis preparation courses after completing all core and elective requirements.

-Following completion of MDDE 703, students will present their proposal to their supervisory committee.
+Following completion of MDDE 703, students will establish a thesis supervisory committee that consists of a supervisor (typically a full-time faculty member of the Centre for Distance Education) and at least one other committee member.
+Students will present their proposal to their supervisory committee.
 They will then seek approval to implement their preliminary research proposal from the student's thesis committee and from Athabasca University's Review of Ethics Board.
 The student will conduct research, analyze their findings, and complete their thesis.
 The length of time required to complete a thesis varies.

 All components of the MEd (DE) thesis are subject to the policies and procedures of the Faculty of Graduate Studies.
 Students may choose at any time to opt out of the thesis route and complete their program through the course-based route.

-Updated July 31 2017 by CDE
+Updated May 09 2018 by CDE